 In my career, I’ve learned that getting buy-in is essential for any market research to be successful in an organization.
 And this buy-in should happen as early as possible.
 Specifically, there needs to be alignment on the objectives of the research, the questions it will and won’t answer and what’s going to happen once it’s completed.
 In my experience, a great way to do this is through stakeholder interviews.
 This typically involves in-depth discussions between the research partner and a cross functional mix of key stakeholders to gain alignment on the research objectives and hypotheses to be tested.

 What are some common misconceptions about customer insights?

 I have to say that one of the most common misconceptions I hear is that customers can’t tell you what they want.
 But, the fundamental mistake is assuming that in market research we’re literally asking customers “what do you want?”
 If you ask a question like this, it’s not surprising what you’ll hear: solutions.
 And requests for solutions are almost always disappointing.
 When it comes to innovating - customers are just not that creative and we shouldn’t expect them to be.
 What we can understand from our customers is what they need.
 And by understanding the emotional, functional and experiential needs of our customers, we can come up with the innovations and customer experience to most satisfy them.

-To learn more about innovating the customer experience, register for Kristyn's upcoming webinar, Using Journey Maps to Transform the Customer Experience.
+To learn more about innovating the customer experience, watch Kristyn's recent webinar, Using Journey Maps to Transform the Customer Experience.